durandtibo/hya/README.md

 Please check the [get started page](https://durandtibo.github.io/hya/get_started) to see how to install only some specific packages or other alternatives to install the library.
-The following is the corresponding `coola` versions and supported dependencies.
+The following is the corresponding `hya` versions and supported dependencies.

 | `hya`    | `torch`<sup>*</sup> | `python`      |
 |----------|---------------------|---------------|